Because Unitarian Universalists believe that all children are born blessed, rather than sinful, we conduct child dedications instead of baptisms.

 Usually, child dedications are held during a Sunday worship service so that the church community can pledge support.
 The ceremony can happen any time after the child’s birth.
 Some parents do it while the child is an infant, and others do it when the child is older and can understand the ceremony.

-Contact Rev. Kelly if you would like her or one of our affiliated ministers to officiate a child dedication.
+Contact our Lead Minister if you would like one of our affiliated ministers to officiate a child dedication.